If you are a current parent and need to contact a member of staff please go to Myschoolportal

 I began my teaching at Wisbech Grammar School in September 2006 taking on the role of Head of Geography, having previously taught Geography for eight years in state schools in Portsmouth and Essex.
 For the past five years, I have been the Professional Tutor at the school primarily responsible for the induction of new staff and oversight for those undertaking Initial Teacher Training mentoring throughout their PGCE and NQT years.
 My role as Assistant Head Teaching and Learning encompasses leading whole school strategies such as Building Learning Power; supporting staff with the delivery of innovative teaching strategies and enabling pupils to develop their approaches to learning for example resilience and resourcefulness, supporting their progression in becoming life-long learners.

 I joined Wisbech Grammar School in September 2016 after working in the area for three years.

-My main teaching subjects are Business and Economics, but because of my background in IT, it’s perhaps been a natural progression into Data Administration; for example, I am responsible for ensuring the smooth running of the timetable, collation of all the assessment data for pupils and also Digital Literacy.
+My main teaching subjects are Business and Economics, but because of my background in IT, it has perhaps been a natural progression into Data Administration; for example, I am responsible for ensuring the smooth running of the timetable, collation of all the assessment data for pupils and also Digital Literacy.

 I spent several years working in industry before a change of career.
 My home is in Nottingham, with my husband, children and a growing number of grandchildren.
 Commuting to Wisbech has become second nature to me!